Dodge County Distribution Interconnection Project

 A:

 The Public Service Commission of Wisconsin is the regulatory agency with the authority to approve or deny major utility projects in Wisconsin.
-In this case, ATC is proposing two routes and, if the power line project is approved, the PSCW will select the final route.
+In this case, ATC submitted its application with two proposed routes as required by state law.
+The PSCW later approved our project and it selected our preferred route (see Approved Route Map).